KainMason/C210-----C-/README.md

 By emphasizing these aspects, I've created not just a functional tool but also a project that's maintainable, readable, and adaptable for future needs.

-This project is open-source and available under the [MIT License](LICENSE.md).